colechristini/colechristini.github.io/index.md

 I also like to read (sci-fi and nonfiction), explore new places, eat good food, play soccer (not horribly) and tennis (horribly).

 This site is mostly for me to document my thoughts on things I read/see as well as projects I work on.
+Inspired (both structurally and in the things I aspire to write) by [Yuxi on the Wired](https://yuxi.ml/).

 ## things i'm doing:
 - will be joining SHV as a Codepoint fellow.